 Our client was an employee at a meat packing plant in Texas.
 He worked in the trolley room where they washed the trolleys that carried the carcasses through the plant.
 To dry the equipment after it was washed, they had a blow dryer and a piece of pipe attached to the blower to direct the air.
 Our client was told by his boss to wipe out the pipe, which had oil, used to lubricate the blower, accumulating inside.
 When our client attempted to clean out the pipe, he had several of his fingers amputated.

 The defendant did not carry worker’s compensation insurance and was “self-insured” which allowed us to make a claim against them for negligence.
-When an employer does not carry worker’s compensation, they are not allowed to use contributory negligence as a defense, and so they were not able to blame our client for his part in causing his injuries.
+When an employer does not carry worker’s compensation, they are liable for 100% of the damages if the jury finds them 1% responsible for causing the injury.

 Attorney Fees — $733,333